UCSF-CAT-Bioinformatics/2024-08-RNA-Seq-Analysis/data_reduction/01-preproc_htstream_mm.md

 ## Run HTStream on the Project.

-We can now run the preprocessing routine across all samples on the real data using a SLURM script, [hts_preproc.slurm](../software_scripts/scripts/hts_preproc.slurm), that we should take a look at now.
+We can now run the preprocessing routine across all samples on the real data using a bash script, [hts_preproc.slurm](../software_scripts/scripts/hts_preproc.slurm), that we should take a look at now.

 ```bash
 cd /share/workshop/$USER/rnaseq_example  # We'll run this from the main directory